Stephen Vincent Benét: Early life and education

-Man of letters
+Career

 Benét helped solidify the place of the Yale Series of Younger Poets Competition and Yale University Press during his decade-long judgeship of the competition.
 He published the first volumes of James Agee, Muriel Rukeyser, Jeremy Ingalls, and Margaret Walker.

-He was elected a Member of the American Academy of Arts and Letters in 1929, and Fellow of the American Academy of Arts and Sciences in 1931.
+In 1929, Benét was elected a member of the American Academy of Arts and Letters.

+Two years later, in 1931, he was awarded a fellowship by the American Academy of Arts and Sciences.

-Benét won the O. Henry Award on three occasions, for his short stories An End to Dreams in 1932, The Devil and Daniel Webster in 1937, and Freedom's a Hard-Bought Thing in 1940.
+Benét won the O. Henry Award three times: in 1932, for his short stories An End to Dreams; in 1937, for The Devil and Daniel Webster; and in 1940, for Freedom's a Hard-Bought Thing.

-His fantasy short story "The Devil and Daniel Webster" inspired several unauthorized dramatizations by other writers after its initial publication which prompted Benét to adapt his own work for the stage.
+His fantasy short story "The Devil and Daniel Webster" inspired several unauthorized dramatizations by other writers after its publication, which prompted Benét to adapt his own work for the stage.
 Benét approached composer Douglas Moore to create an opera of the work with Benét serving as librettist in 1937.

-The Devil and Daniel Webster: An Opera in One Act (New York: Farrar & Rinehart, 1939) premiered on Broadway in 1939.
-That work was created from 1937 through 1939, and its libretto served as the basis for a 1938 play adaptation of the work by Benét (The Devil and Daniel Webster: A Play in One Act, New York: Dramatists Play Service, 1938).
-The play in turn was used as the source for a screenplay adaptation co-penned by Benét which was originally released as All That Money Can Buy (1941).
+The Devil and Daniel Webster: An Opera in One Act, published by Farrar & Rinehart in 1939, premiered on Broadway that same year.
+The opera version of Benet's "The Devil and Daniel Webster" was created from 1937 through 1939, and its libretto served as the basis for a 1938 play adaptation of the work, The Devil and Daniel Webster: A Play in One Act, published by Dramatists Play Service in 1938.
+The play, in turn, was used as the source for a screenplay adaptation co-written by Benét, which was released in 1941 as All That Money Can Buy.

-Benét also wrote the sequel "Daniel Webster and the Sea Serpent", in which Daniel Webster encounters Leviathan.
+Benét also wrote a sequel, "Daniel Webster and the Sea Serpent", in which Daniel Webster encounters Leviathan.

-Death and legacy
+Death

 Benét died of a heart attack in New York City on March 13, 1943, at age 44.
+He is buried in Evergreen Cemetery in Stonington, Connecticut, where he owned the historic Amos Palmer House.

+Legacy

-He was buried in Evergreen Cemetery in Stonington, Connecticut, where he had owned the historic Amos Palmer House.
-On April 17, 1943, NBC broadcast a special tribute to his life and works which included a performance by Helen Hayes.
+On April 17, 1943, NBC Radio broadcast a special tribute to his life and works, which included a performance by Helen Hayes.
 He was awarded a posthumous Pulitzer Prize in 1944 for Western Star, an unfinished narrative poem on the settling of the United States.

 Benét adapted the Roman myth of the rape of the Sabine Women into the story "The Sobbin' Women".
 That story was adapted as the musical film Seven Brides for Seven Brothers (1954), then as a stage musical (1978) and then TV series (1982).
 His play John Brown's Body was staged on Broadway in 1953 in a three-person dramatic reading featuring Tyrone Power, Judith Anderson, and Raymond Massey, directed by Charles Laughton.
 The book was included in Life magazine's list of the 100 outstanding books of 1924–44.